zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/installation-troubleshooting.rst

 will not function normally”.

 This error message indicates that IOMMU-virtualization hasn’t been activated in the BIOS.
-Return to the `hardware requirements </doc/installation-guide/#hardware-requirements>`__ section to learn how to activate it.
+Return to the :ref:`hardware requirements <user/downloading-installing-upgrading/installation-guide:hardware requirements>` section to learn how to activate it.
 If the setting is not configured correctly, it means that your hardware won’t be able to leverage some Qubes security features, such as a strict isolation of the networking and USB